dsuarez01/tinyml_project/README.md

 Activation quantizations are performed dynamically, weight quantizations are done according to an importance ranking computed from activation magnitudes.

-The fraction of salient weights preserved is kept at a fixed default value of 0.01.
-As shown in Activation-aware Weight Quantization (AWQ) by Lin et al. (2023) [1], retaining 1% of the salient weights significantly reduces quantization error.
+The fraction of salient weight channels preserved is kept at a fixed default value of 0.01.
+As shown in Activation-aware Weight Quantization (AWQ) by Lin et al. (2023) [1], retaining 1% of the salient weight channels at original precision significantly reduces quantization error.

 We aim to understand how quantization of the activations affects quantization error.
 Here, the fraction of activation channels (corresponding to salient weights) that are preserved is varied across the range [0.1,0.2,...,0.9].